01 of 11

 A History and Symbolism of Red Doors

 This vibrant, eye-catching primary color has been used throughout history for residential and public buildings.
 Before we look at some vibrant examples, let's explore their symbolism:

-- Early America: Weary travelers in horses and buggies knew that homes or inns with red doors where safe places to stay at and rest.
+- Early America: Weary travelers in horses and buggies knew that homes or inns with red doors were safe places to stay at and rest.

-- Underground Railroad: Escaped slaves during the Civil War could find safety and refuge at homes and businesses with red doors.
+- Underground Railroad: Escaped slaves during the Civil War could find safety and refuge in homes and businesses with red doors.